“With great power comes great responsibility”

 If you were running a shop that sells football shirts, for example, it wouldn’t make sense to show your Bayern shirt to Borussia Dortmund Fans.
 Additionally to this more conventional marketing, you can have a remarketing strategy in place to re-engage with users once they were on your website.

-To give you a real-life example of remarketing, let’s have another look at the Airbnb example from the beginning
+To give you a real-life example of remarketing, let’s have another look at the Airbnb example from the beginning:

 When you register with Airbnb, you either sign up “using Facebook” directly, with your e-mail address, which oftentimes is the same one you use on Facebook.
 The connection is thus easily established.
 If you now browse Airbnb’s website or mobile app while logged in, they can later show you customized advertisements in relation to what you were looking up on Facebook using a tool called the “Facebook Pixel”.
 This is why you see AirBNB ads for that beautiful bungalow on Bali after you looked it up on their website.